IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 Dependency matrix
 -----------------

-.. dropdown:: The dependency matrix lists the dependencies for both, the control node and managed node ...
+.. dropdown:: The dependency matrix lists the dependencies for both, the control node and managed node ... (expand for more)
    :color: primary
    :icon: info